Why Should I Get Involved with CASE?

 How Can CASE Benefit Us?

-If you’re eager to see the development and preservation of positive ties among students and young people in Northern Ireland and the Border Counties, CASE will help you to realise that aim.
+If you’re eager to see the development and preservation of positive ties among students and young people in Northern Ireland and the Border Counties, CASE can show you one way to do so.

 CASE’s approach is simple and straightforward.
 It allows for direct, sustained, curriculum-based contact between children and teachers from all backgrounds, through collaboration between schools from different sectors and diverse backgrounds.
 This collaboration helps to promote good relations, and enhance children’s skills and attitudes to contribute to a cohesive society.
 It really is as simple as that.

-CASE is open to all schools in the six Border Counties of Ireland and schools in Northern Ireland that are not currently involved in the DSC Signature Project for Shared Education.
-CASE projects can involve:
+CASE is fully subscribed to for 2021-22 school year.
+CASE was open to all schools in the six Border Counties of Ireland and schools in Northern Ireland that are not currently involved in the DSC Signature Project for Shared Education.
+These involved:

 - shared partnerships between schools within Northern Ireland